Skip to main content

 Overview (What is Form I-730?)

-#Form I-730, Refugee/Asylee Relative Petition, is used by individuals who have been granted asylum or refugee status to petition for their qualifying family members, specifically spouses and unmarried children under 21, to join them in the United States.
-To file this petition, you must have been admitted as a principal refugee or granted status as a principal asylee within the past two years.
-The U.S. Citizenship and Immigration Services (USCIS) may waive the two-year filing limitation for humanitarian reasons.
+Form I-730, Refugee/Asylee Relative Petition, is utilized by individuals who have been granted asylum or refugee status to petition for their qualifying family members, specifically spouses and unmarried children under 21, to join them in the United States.
+To file this petition, the petitioner must be a principal refugee or asylee who was admitted to the U.S. or granted asylum within the past two years.
+However, the two-year filing limitation may be waived by USCIS for humanitarian reasons.

-Beneficiaries in the United States will be interviewed by USCIS officers, while those overseas will be interviewed by either a USCIS officer or a Department of State consular officer.
-This form cannot be filed if you were granted status as an accompanying or following-to-join derivative refugee or asylee, or if you became a naturalized U.S. citizen prior to filing.
+It is important to note that beneficiaries in the United States will be interviewed by USCIS officers, while those overseas will be interviewed by either a USCIS officer or a Department of State consular officer.
+Petitioners must ensure that all documentation is complete and accurate to comply with USCIS requirements.

 First page of I-730 form